 Growth of Online Content

 Internet content, a fancy name for information or entertainment, has been available since the early days of the Internet, but digital companies or traditional media companies that had a presence on the Internet found it difficult to get consumers to pay for many types of content.
 This has changed to a large extent in recent years.
 More consumers are now willing to pay to access newspapers and magazines online.
 Many media companies have erected paywalls or otherwise begun to charge for content that was formerly available for free.
-The Times had more than 5 million digital-only subscribers in 2019.
-According to a survey by the Reuters Institute for the Study of Journalism, 69 percent of the 212 “most important news organizations” in the United States, United Kingdom, France, Germany, Finland, Italy, and Poland operate some kind of a pay model today, a small increase from 64.5 percent in 2017.
-Additionally, streaming services such as Netflix, Amazon Prime, and Disney+ have become immensely popular, reducing the number of people who purchase cable subscriptions and watch traditional television.
+The New York Times had more than 9.7 million digital-only subscribers in late 2023, up from 5 million in 2019.
+Seventy-six percent of newspaper publishers in the United States and the European Union had a paywall in 2019 (the latest year for which data is available), according to the Nieman Journalism Lab.
+Additionally, streaming services such as Netflix, Amazon Prime, Hulu, Apple+, and Disney+ have become immensely popular, reducing the number of people who purchase cable subscriptions and watch traditional television.
 Internet content is big business, and annual revenues for top companies exceed $1 billion.

 Introducing Broadband